Fishing Versus Golf

 I know at least for me, that it’s a place that golfers may never enjoy.
 You see, I was a golf professional for about 5 years in the 70’s.
 I was a member of the P.G.A. and played in a number of professional tournaments.
 But there’s not a single picture of those golf days in my house.
 No images of me holding one of the trophies I won or walking down the fairway while attempting to qualify for the U.S. Open.
 Instead, you’ll find the fishing pictures and lots of them.
 A few years back I gave my golf clubs to my grandson.
 Not because I wanted him to play the game, but to clean out my garage.
 A few years later my son called me a ask me to sell the old clubs.
 They were taking up room in his garage.
 I picked them up and before I got home my daughter in law call and instructed me to bring them back.
 She said there was too much sentimental value to get rid of them.
 So they are back in the corner of the garage, the only reminder of a time past.
 However, you can believe the fishing rods are neatly stored in a place that provides easy access in my garage and in my son’s garage as well.

 I’ve met golf’s Arnold Palmer several years ago while playing in a golf tournament.
 I was 20 years old.
 We had a great conversation, but it’s those fishing memories that I cherish the most.
 It’s about the people I’ve met along the way.
-I sit on my porch on a warm summer evening talk about.
-Old Arnold Palmer is rarely brought up.
+I sit on my porch on a warm summer evening talk about my fishing adventures to the point my neighbors are probably tire of hearing it.
+Old Arnold Palmer is rarely brought up these days.
 Besides, I’m far more comfortable in wrinkled Columbia shirt than one of those fancy golf shirts.
 I’m a fisherman heart and have been since I was 6.
 Golf was just an effort to be cool.